kolinsturt/kolinsturt.github.io/_posts/2014-01-01-common_crypto.md

         CFShow(CFSTR("\nCould not create key"));
     }

-As you can see in this function, we first pass in the function type.
-Right now we only have kCCPBKDF2 but as improvements are made there may be more options.
-Then we pass the password and size of password, as well as the salt and size of the salt.
-The sixth parameter takes a CCPseudoRandomAlgorithm which defines which pseudorandom algorithm we are going to use, in this case kCCPRFHmacAlgSHA1 (PRF stands for pseudorandom function family.
-We are using HAMC with the SHA-1 algorithm).
-Then we pass in how many rounds of the random algorithm we will apply.
+In this code, you pass in the function type, `kCCPBKDF2`.
+Then you provide the password and size of password as well as the salt and size of the salt.
+The sixth parameter takes a `CCPseudoRandomAlgorithm`.
+It defines which pseudorandom algorithm to use.
+You used `kCCPRFHmacAlgSHA1` - PRF stands for the *pseudorandom function* family - the HMAC with the SHA-1 algorithm.
+Then you pass in how many rounds of the algorithm to apply.
+The higher the number, the longer it takes to operate on a set of keys during a brute force attack.
 The last parameters take the output key and length.

-**NOTE: It's not a good idea to log passwords and keys to the console as the console log is easily retrieved in production environments.
-If there are such logs, remember to remove them in production code.**

-Now we have a suitable key, lets package it in a data object
+Now that you have a suitable key, package it in a data object:

 	CFDataRef keyData = CFDataCreate(kCFAllocatorDefault, &derivedKey, kCCKeySizeAES128);

 ### Initialization Vectors

-The last thing we need to do before we actually encrypt the data is come up with a random initialization vector.
-We need this so that the same message does not encrypt to the same cipher text on subsequent operations.
-If a message were to start off the same, without a new random IV to be used on the first block of data, the output could aid cryptanalysis, especially if they knew the characters of the start of the message.
-The IV is computed against the first block of plaintext which then dominoes to the rest of the blocks in the chain.
-We will create an IV now and also add it to a data object
+The last thing you need to do before encrypting the data is come up with a random initialization vector.
+This so that the same message does not encrypt to the same cipher text on subsequent operations.
+Also, the encryption function  computes the IV against the first block of plaintext which then dominoes to the rest of the blocks in the chain.
+Without an IV, if a message were to start off the same, the output would aid cryptanalysis, especially if they knew the characters of the start of the message.
+Create an IV now and also add it to a data object:

     uint8_t ivBytesChar[kCCBlockSizeAES128];
     result = SecRandomCopyBytes(kSecRandomDefault, kCCBlockSizeAES128, ivBytesChar);